atomhand/ForgottenRealmsMultiplayerBalance/readme.md

      * Forester is a bit cheaper and has more elite stats ("The elite corps of foresters" Spellbound p.
 52)
      * Add a reclimited "Griffon Ranger" unit ("A unit of griffon riders is staioned at Glarondar, but these are few in number and are used primarily for scouting and as dispatch riders."
 Spellbound p.
 52)
      * Replace light cavalry with a custom medium cavalry ("These troops are the front line of Aglarondan defense, and are well trained and equipped."
 Spellbound p.
 52)
-  * Aramycos
+   * Auramycos*
      * Circle leaders have 50 leadership
-  * Dwarvess of the Rift/Deep Shanatar
+   * Dwarves of the Rift/Deep Shanatar*
      * Reduce Dwarf Battlerager def and increase morale ("almost suicidal), add ability to berserk while mounted
      * Barronar Valkyrie formation fighter increased to 2 (from 1)
-    * Also affected by dwarf size standardisation
    * The Dalelands
      * Lancer att increased to 11 (from 10)
    * Monsters
      * Owlbear mr increased to 9
      * Krenshar mr increased to 8

+    *also affected by consequential bugfixes

 Fixes
  * "The darkstalker wars conclude" event was broken due to a missing quote mark